chattes/chattes.github.io/about.md

 for more then a decade now in various other languages like Java, ABAP, Python , a little bit of Elixir.

-Oh , I also like to write about the programming hacks I do, so that i dont forget them :) ...
+I try to write the things that are usually interesting and new for me in this blog, so that I can record and share these findings.

 ### Contact me